datagrok-ai/public/help/access/parameterized-queries.md

 ```

 When this query is started, the following dialog with the auto-generated inputs appears.
-Note that inputs marked as patters allow users to enter expressions like "> 5" for numbers,
+Note that inputs marked as patterns allow users to enter expressions like "> 5" for numbers,
-"after 2019" for dates, and ""
+"after 2019" for dates, and "starts with r" for strings.

 ![](parameterized-queries.png)

 Behind the scenes, Datagrok will parse the free-text query, and then execute a parameterized, safe,
 provider-specific SQL query on the backend.

+## Videos

+<iframe width="560" height="315" src="https://www.youtube.com/embed/dKrCk38A1m8?start=1980" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 See also: